-The lord of that servant will come in a day when he looketh not for him, and at an hour when he is not aware, and will cut him in sunder, and will appoint him his portion with the unbelievers.
+“the master of that servant will come on a day when he is not looking for him, and at an hour when he is not aware, and will cut him in two and appoint him his portion with the unbelievers.
 (Luke 12:46)

 It is our point of view that “stripes” do not indicate the Lake of Fire.
 Stripes imply chastisement, punishment, not ultimate destruction.
 There may be many forms of punishment in the spirit realm.
 Assignment to the Lake of Fire is the supreme penalty.
 The Scriptures teach that the torment of the Lake of Fire goes on forever.
 The doctrine of “many” and “few” lashes signifies differences in number or duration, with the few terminating before the many; and possibly differences also in intensity.

 The doctrine of “stripes” suggests correction, not banishment from God as in the case of the Lake of Fire.

 If we are correct in assuming that the “many” and “few” lashes are not referring to the ultimate separation and torment of the Lake of Fire, to what are they referring?
 What will it mean to the careless—and yet saved—individual to be beaten with lashes in the Presence of his Lord?